kourosh07/dictionary/README.md

 ## Free online dictionary

-### Search for parts of speech, definitions, and examples of any word using this dictionary.
+Search for parts of speech, definitions, and examples of any word using this dictionary.

-### You can also hear the correct pronunciation of words.
+You can also hear the correct pronunciation of words.

+## Demo
   <img src="https://github.com/kourosh07/dictionary/blob/main/Screenshot%202024-09-29%20180822.png" alt="pic" />

 ##